-So, you’ve heard all about the good things that Marketing Automation can bring:
+So, you’ve heard all about the good things that Marketing Automation can bring including:

-- Combine various marketing tools into one platform
+- combining various marketing tools in one platform

-- Score leads to identify your really hot prospects
+- scoring leads to identify your hot prospects

-- Nurture leads automatically to add to their world until they are ready to buy
+- nurturing leads automatically to add to their world until they are ready to buy

 Do you really need Marketing Automation?